invoke-ai/InvokeAI/docs/nodes/communityNodes.md

 If you'd like to submit a node for the community, please refer to the [node creation overview](contributingNodes.md).

-To download a node, simply download the `.py` node file from the link and add it to the `invokeai/app/invocations` folder in your Invoke AI install location's `.venv` folder.
+To download a node, simply download the `.py` node file from the link and add it to the `invokeai/app/invocations` folder in your Invoke AI install location.
+If you used the automated installation, this can be found inside the `.venv` folder.
 Along with the node, an example node graph should be provided to help you get started with the node.

 To use a community workflow, download the the `.json` node graph file and load it into Invoke AI via the **Load Workflow** button in the Workflow Editor.